ipchyale/lmlproc/README.md

 Legacy thickness measurements come from the database itself, in columns "T1" through "T5".
 The server contains a file, "IPCH1-872004-YWCPCH/Labs/LML/LML_collection/major_studies/Thickness/thickness_charts.xls", but it appears to be a database export and not a raw source of thickness measurements.

+**gloss:**

+Legacy gloss measurements are collected in a file (of unknown provenance) from 2015, and then alternatively in a study by Genevieve from 2019.
+There is some conflict with what the database reports, and some data puzzles remain about those measurements.
+All of Paul's 2015 measurements are in sample books, and all of Genevieve's measurements are from the binders.